nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 ContactSH shows an error message.

       Use case resumes at step 2.

+* 3b.
+The given edit information is invalid.

+    * 3b1.
+ContactSH shows an error message.

+      Use case resumes at step 2.